Shaftesbury: Representations

 Thomas Hardy used the names Shaston or Palladour to describe Shaftesbury in the fictional Wessex of his novels.
 In Jude the Obscure he described the loss of the town's former architectural glories, principally the abbey:

-"Vague imaginings of its castle, its three mints, its magnificent apsidal abbey, the chief glory of south Wessex, its twelve churches, its shrines, chantries, hospitals, its gabled freestone mansions—all now ruthlessly swept away—throw the visitor, even against his will, into a pensive melancholy, which the stimulating atmosphere and limitless landscape around him can scarcely dispel."

 In the 1970s Ridley Scott used Gold Hill, a steep cobbled street in the town, as the setting for a television advertisement for Hovis bread, in which a bread delivery boy is seen pushing his bicycle up the street before freewheeling back down.
 The advertisement made the street nationally famous.

 Transport

-Shaftesbury is served by the A30 between Salisbury and Yeovil and the A350 between Poole and Chippenham.
-The town is 7 miles south of the A303 providing a link to London and South West England.
+Shaftesbury is served by the A30, between Salisbury and Yeovil, and the A350, which connects Poole and Chippenham.
+The town is 7 miles south of the main A303 trunk road between London and South West England.